 What does your career entail?

-What is your favorite part of your job?
+What's your favorite part of the job?

-Thank you Rachel for your time!
+Thank you for your time, Morgan!

 ...
 See MoreSee Less